“We need to increase sales.”

 If your data is complete, in one system, and ready for uploading, congratulations!
 You are one of the lucky few.

 Never fear for the rest of us, though, as we have content systems and partners to provide the product information management (PIM) support you need.
-During this process of data cleansing and enrichment, it is also a good time to address the bandwidth of your staff and how data will be cleaned, updated, and maintained.
+During this data cleansing and enrichment process, it is also a good time to address your staff’s bandwidth and how data will be cleaned, updated, and maintained.

 How will your ecommerce transactions be completed?

-For B2B purchasing, there are often a variety of options to consider.
+For B2B purchasing, there are often various options to consider.
 Will customers complete the transaction with a credit card?
 For larger purchases, customers may need the option of net terms and PO purchase power.
 If your company does business internationally, you may also need the ability to convert pricing before checkout.

 When the transaction is completed on your ecommerce website, how will it process through your internal systems for order completion and shipping?